The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 SUPPLEMENTS

-• The White Flame Rulebook contains drawings of Klingon-Human and Klingon-Romulan Fusion Characters in Imperial Uniforms.
+• "The White Flame" rulebook contains drawings of Klingon-Human and Klingon-Romulan Fusion Characters in Imperial Uniforms.
 When this isn't consistent with canon or the games original definition of the Fusion beings.

-• The White Flame Rulebook contains two known errors in the book, pg5 indicates the last four scenarios are a campaign, when in fact the previous four are.
+• "The White Flame" rulebook contains two known errors in the book, pg5 indicates the last four scenarios are a campaign, when in fact the previous four are.
 Also pg40 under Victory Conditions, the two charts are mislabeled and placed in the wrong location, ex: Attacker Table should be Defender Table and vice versa.

-• "The Strider Incident" has Full deckplans of a scout-class ship -- 43 crewmembers and not a single bathroom.
+• "The Strider Incident" has Full deckplans of a scout-class ship -- 43 crew members and not a single bathroom.

 • The "Decision at Midnight" plans.
 Areas of the ship are classified -- like "Officer's quarters" -- and the entire space is filled with a chunky rectangle without any detail and the plans are not to scale.

-• FASA's canon sourced STIII Sourcebook Update, Features the Type II-b Phaser from the movies with image(pg15).
-Apparently the photo is of the designed teams prototype.
+• "STIII Sourcebook Update", FASA's canon sourced book features the Type II-b Phaser from the movies with a designed team prototype image(pg15).
 "The final Phaser products shown in the film have some detail differences..." .
 In Mr. Scott’s Guide, The Art of Star Trek and all other publications you’ll see the prototype II-b Phaser builds as well.
 It seems the only available pictures are all from the ILM-built proposal prototypes and not from actual finished production photos.

 • The names of some of the FASA staff that worked on FASA Star Trek lent their names to various "things" in the game universe: Proofreader Donna Ippolito's last name was used as the name for (and home planet of) the Ippolito (horse guys).
 Babcock Class Frigate named after a FASA employee, FASA's Baker class write up in the Fed Recog, 2nd edition mentioned the USS Knutson (for FASA artist Dana Knutson).

-• About the TNG Officers Manual: The entire book isn't particularly arranged as an RPG book in its format.
+• "The TNG Officers Manual" The entire book isn't particularly arranged as an RPG book in its format.
 This book has no actual rule updates and few stats.
 Its more of a descriptive book rather than a clear and understandable set of new game rules/instructions.
 If any book of the Star Trek line has become uncanon, this one is it.
 Paramount nearly completely ignored this book.
 Examples of clearly wrong information; Betazoids do not come from Haven II, they come from Betazed.
 "Ultra Warp" does not exist, nor does it come from Transwarp drive.
 Transwarp was later determined abandoned back in ST IV.
 There's no Medusans Navigator/Pilot on board every Galaxy-class starship, no matter how interesting an idea that might be.
 So the material in the ST:TNG Officers' Manual was contradicted by Canon Sources, the First Year source book was also contradicted by Canon Sources, the series actually contradicted itself.
 Even if some of the information in this book may have been Paramounts Ideas for a new show, it was changed after the writing of this book.
 This is evident when Paramount rush getting a series started and it usually takes them 1 to 3 seasons to establish guidelines and process feedback and have a laps of common sense.
 Plus FASA through allot of ideas in it as well.

 • About The Making of the TNG 1st Year Sourcebook: Paramount disliked FASA's Star Trek: The Next Generation Officer's Manual.
 FASA, in response to Paramount's order to pull the Next Generation Officer's Manual off the shelves produced this First Season Source Book.
 Paramount then approved the First Year Sourcebook with the included disclaimer "Some materials in this book were created expressly for Star Trek: The Role Playing Game, and may be invalidated by later episodes of Star Trek: The Next Generation."
 Material Paramount Officially Approved may also be invalidated later, Especially RPG Material.